 As a creditor, a banker has the implied right to charge interest on the advances granted to the customer.
 Bankers usually follow the practice of debiting the customer's account periodically with the amount of interest due from the customer.
 The agreement between the banker and the customer may, on the other hand, stipulate that interest may be charged at compound rate also.
 In Konakolla Venkata Satyanarayana & Others vs. State Bank of India (AIR, 1975 A.P.
-113) the agreement provided that "interest.... shall be calculated on the daily balance of such amount and shall be charged to such account on the last working day of each month."
+113) the agreement provided that "interest. shall be calculated on the daily balance of such amount and shall be charged to such account on the last working day of each month."
 For several years the customer availed the overdraft facilities and periodical statements of accounts were being sent to the customer showing that interest was being charged and debited at compound rate and no objection was raised at any time.
 The High Court, therefore, held that there was no doubt that the customer had agreed to the compound rate of interest being charged and debited to his account.
-The customer need not pat the amount of interest in cash.
+The customer need not pay the amount of interest in cash.
 After making a debit entry in the account of the customer, the amount of interest is also deemed as a debt due from the customer to the banker and interest accrues on the same in the next period.
 The same practice is followed in allowing interest on the savings accounts.
+Banks also charge incidental charges on the current accounts to meet the incidental expenses on such accounts.